zcstarr/modelcontextprotocol/README.md

-# Model Context Protocol Documentation
+# Model Context Protocol documentation

-The official documentation for the [Model Context Protocol](https://modelcontextprotocol.io).

-For detailed contribution guidelines, development setup, and troubleshooting, please see our [Contributing Guide](CONTRIBUTING.md).

-### Publishing Changes

-Changes will be deployed to production automatically after pushing to the default branch.
+**This documentation has moved to [modelcontextprotocol/modelcontextprotocol](https://github.com/modelcontextprotocol/modelcontextprotocol/tree/main/docs).**

+Please file issues and pull requests for documentation changes there.